 Tasks include, but are not limited to:

-– coordinating with [ITU-T Q26/16,] ITU IRG AVA and ISO/IEC JTC1 SC35;
+– coordinating with [ITU-T Question 26/16 [L/16],] ITU IRG-AVA and ISO/IEC JTC 1/SC 35, taking into account relevant results of FG-MV;

-– developing participation taxonomy of use cases for accessible audio-visual media in cable TV systems;
+– developing participation taxonomy of use cases for accessible audiovisual media in cable TV systems;

 – developing common user profile format addressing the needs of persons with accessibility restrictions, that could be utilized by different media and platforms;

-– optimizing positioning of visual accessibility features (like signing, closed captioning) in cable TV systems and related advanced services (e.g. AR/VR);
+– optimizing positioning of visual accessibility features (like signing, closed captioning) in content distribution systems and related advanced services (e.g. AR/VR/XR/metaverse);

-– developing audiovisual content delivery accessibility roadmap for cable networks in both developed and developing countries.
+– developing roadmaps for audiovisual accessibility for content delivery in both developed and developing countries.

+– developing auto-translation requirements for multi-lingual support using artificial intelligence, natural language processing, and other emerging technologies.

 An up-to-date status of work under this Question is contained in the Study Group 9 work programme (https://itu.int/ITU-T/workprog/wp_search.aspx?sg=9).

 K.4 Relationships